Urigo/tortilla/README.md

 Renders and rebases specified step's manual.
 If you would like to render the root manual you can provide a `--root`.
 If you would like to render all manuals since the beginning of history you can provide a `--all` option.
 If no step is specified, the last manual will be rendered by default.

+#### Bump Release

+    $ tortilla release bump "release type" --message="release message"

+Whenever making changes in the tutorial using Tortilla, the commits are being overridden, a behavior we're not always interested in, since sometimes we would like to reference or view previous releases of the tutorial.
+The `release` command solves this problem by creating tags which are used as snap shot for the current tutorial state.
+The new tags will be consisted of a `root` and `steps`, each one is proceeded by `@` and its release signature, e.g. `root@1.0.0` or `step@0.2.1`.
+The first argument of this command is the release type and must be one of `major`, `minor` or `patch`.
+The `message` argument is optional, and should provide a short description message for the release.
+If no message is provided, a text editor will be opened, where you can type the change-log of the release.
+The change-log will be attached to the `root` tag.
+Before using this command, make sure to pull **all** tags, otherwise you might encounter some unexpected behaviors.

+#### Get Release

+    $ tortilla release current

+Gets the current tutorial release based on the stashed `root` tags; e.g. if we have the tags `root@0.2.1`, `root@1.0.1` and `root@1.0.0`, the printed result would be `1.0.1`.

 #### Get Strict Mode

     $ tortilla strict get